 Participation in this event is limited to students of the New Orleans Piano Institute.
 There are two Divisions based on the age of the contestant.
-Each pianist will be heard twice.
+The competitors will compete in BOTH Semifinal and Final Rounds.
 Winners are announced following the conclusion of the Final Round.

 Participation in this event is also limited to students of the New Orleans Piano Institute.
 Each competitors performs one movement of a piano concerto with second piano accompaniment.
 The winner of the concerto competition wins a cash prize of $500 and an invitation to perform with the New Orleans Civic Symphony.
 The winner is announced following the conclusion of the competition.

 Igor Resnianski (NOPI Co-director) is a prize winner of many piano competitions including New Orleans International Piano Competition; World Piano Competition; Nena Wideman International Piano Competition; First China International Piano Competition; All-Russia Piano Competition, etc. He performed, judged, and gave master classes in the US, Russia, China, South America, Hong Kong, etc. His students are winners of numerous state, national, and international competitions and were featured on the national radio and TV program "From the Top".
 Dr. Resnianski was named a "2012 Music Teacher of the Year" by PAMTA and "2016 Top Teacher" by Steinway & Sons.
 He is on the faculty at West Chester University of Pennsylvania and Nelly Berman School of Music near Philadelphia.
 Igor Resnianski is a Steinway Artist.